giantatwork/Pycruft/README.md

-# Pycbye
+# Pycruft

-Pycbye is a command-line tool written in Rust for cleaning up Python bytecode files (`.pyc` and `.pyo`) and associated cache directories (`__pycache__`).
+Pycruft is a command-line tool written in Rust for cleaning up Python bytecode files (`.pyc` and `.pyo`) and associated cache directories (`__pycache__`).

 ## Overview

-Pycbye provides a simple, fast and efficient way to remove unnecessary Python bytecode files and cache directories from your project directories.
+Pycruft provides a simple, fast and efficient way to remove unnecessary Python bytecode files and cache directories from your project directories.
 It helps keep your project directories clean and organized by removing clutter generated during Python development.
 It can be employed, for instance, within a Git post-checkout hook, to mitigate conflicts.

 ## Features